octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/documentation/bookstack.md

 ---
 draft: false
-title: BookStack
+title: BookStack fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/documentation/bookstack/screenshot-1.jpg
+  description: BookStack is a free, open-source wiki system that offers an intuitive, simple platform for organizing and managing documentation.
+Built on Laravel, it provides powerful features like full-text search, easy linking, and user authentication integration.
+  keywords: BookStack, open-source wiki, knowledge management, documentation, Laravel, PHP framework, full-text search, easy linking, authentication, GitHub, Google, Slack, enterprise wiki, SAML2, LDAP
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: Documentation
+      url: /fully-managed-open-source-services/applications/documentation
+    - name: BookStack
+      url: /fully-managed-open-source-services/applications/documentation/bookstack

 content:
   id: bookstack
   name: BookStack
   logo: /images/applications/documentation/bookstack/logo.png
   website: https://www.bookstackapp.com/
   iframe_website: /website/applications/documentation/bookstack
-  dashboardImage: /images/applications/documentation/bookstack/screenshot-1.jpg
-  short_description: BookStack is a platform to create documentation/wiki content built with PHP & Laravel.
-  description: BookStack is a free, open-source, opinionated wiki system that provides a pleasant, simple, out-of-the-box experience.
-Based on Laravel, a PHP framework, BookStack is released under the MIT License.
-It uses the ideas of books to organize pages and store information.
-New users should find the experience intuitive.
-Only basic word-processing skills should be required to get involved in creating content on BookStack.
+  description: "BookStack is a user-friendly, open-source wiki system designed for both individual users and teams looking to create, organize, and manage documentation.
+Based on the Laravel PHP framework, BookStack delivers an intuitive experience for creating content, using the concept of books to structure and store pages.
+It offers full-text search functionality, the ability to connect content through links, and a simple interface that only requires basic word-processing skills to get started.
+Whether you need to manage personal knowledge or large-scale documentation, BookStack makes it easy to maintain and search your information.
+It also integrates seamlessly with authentication providers like GitHub, Google, and Slack, and offers advanced enterprise options like SAML2 and LDAP.
+Released under the MIT License, BookStack is lightweight enough to run on a low-cost VPS and provides an out-of-the-box solution for knowledge management."
   features:
-    - title: Searchable and connected
+    - title: Searchable and Connected
-      description: The content in BookStack is fully searchable.
-You are able to search at book level or across all books, chapters and pages.
-The ability to link directly to any paragraph allows you to keep your documentation connected.
+      description: "BookStack's content is fully searchable, making it easy to find information across books, chapters, and pages.
+Direct linking to paragraphs ensures that documentation remains interconnected."
-    - title: Simple requirements
+    - title: Simple Requirements
-      description: BookStack is built using PHP, on top of the Laravel framework, and uses MySQL to store data.
-With performance in mind, it can run happily on a $5 Digital Ocean VPS.
+      description: "Built on the Laravel framework and using MySQL for data storage, BookStack can run efficiently on low-cost VPS hosting, making it accessible for users with minimal technical expertise."
-    - title: Powerful features
+    - title: Powerful Features
-      description: On top of the powerful search and linking, there is also cross-book sorting, page revisions and image management.
-A full role and permission system allows you to lock down content and actions as required.
+      description: "BookStack offers robust features such as cross-book sorting, page revisions, image management, and a comprehensive role and permission system to secure your content and control user actions."
-    - title: Integrated authentication
+    - title: Integrated Authentication
-      description: As well as the default email/password log-in, social providers such as GitHub, Google, Slack, AzureAD and more can be used.
-Okta, SAML2 and LDAP options are available for enterprise environments.
+      description: "In addition to the standard email/password login, BookStack supports social logins through GitHub, Google, Slack, and AzureAD, and offers enterprise-grade authentication options like Okta, SAML2, and LDAP."
+    - title: Intuitive User Interface
+      description: "Designed for ease of use, BookStack's interface is simple and intuitive, allowing users to start creating and organizing content with minimal effort."
+    - title: Open-Source and Customizable
+      description: "Released under the MIT License, BookStack is free to use and open-source, allowing for customization and contributions from the community to further enhance its functionality."
   screenshots:
     - /images/applications/documentation/bookstack/screenshot-1.jpg
     - /images/applications/documentation/bookstack/screenshot-2.jpg